-Starting out with the CPU, Intel’s brand new 7th gen “Kaby Lake” gen i5 7500 is a powerful 3.4GHz quad-core processor that won’t have any issues with modern gaming.
-It does not support overclocking, but you really don’t need to overclock modern processors to get great performance out of them anyways.
-It comes with a CPU cooler that will be more than sufficient, so you won’t need an aftermarket unit.
+Starting out with the CPU, AMD’s new 4 core/8 thread Ryzen 5 1500X is a processor that won’t have any issues with modern gaming or with content creation.
+It supports overclocking, but you really don’t need to overclock this processor to get great performance out of it anyways.
+It comes with a Wraith Spire CPU cooler that will be more than sufficient, so you won’t need an aftermarket one.

-The motherboard in this build uses the B250 chipset and comes equipped with everything you’ll need to get up and running, and then some.
-It comes with integrated 7.1 audio, a built-in Ethernet controller, 3x USB 3.0, 2x USB 2.0 and 1x USB Type-C, plus plenty of headers for additional storage, fans & other upgrades.
+The motherboard in this build uses the B350 chipset and comes equipped with everything you’ll need to get up and running, and then some.
+It comes with integrated 2.1 audio, a built-in Ethernet controller, 8x USB ports to ensure VR compatibilty, plus plenty of headers for additional storage, fans & other upgrades.
 Definitely a solid mobo for the price!

-8GB of RAM is really all a gaming PC at this level needs, so I loaded in an 8GB DDR4 dual-channel pair of Corsair’s Vengeance LPX line, which leaves you with lots of room for future expansion.
+8GB of RAM is really all a gaming PC at this level needs, so I loaded in an 8GB 3000MHz DDR4 dual-channel pair of Corsair’s Vengeance LPX line, which leaves you with lots of room for future expansion.
 But, if you wanted to run more than 8GB, that’s completely possible also, 16GB would be about as much as you’d need without being overkill.
 If you’re wondering why I chose 3000MHz RAM for this build, it’s because Ryzen processors perform significantly better with faster RAM.

 When it comes to storage, there’s just a 1TB 7200RPM HDD loaded in this build that’ll work great as is, but running an SSD, even just a 120GB SSD as a boot drive, is something you should also consider.
 Solid State Drives are wayyyy faster than normal HDDs and anything stored on it will load insanely fast in comparison, but they’re a lot more expensive /GB.